manfredsteyer/module-federation-with-angular-dynamic-workflow-designer/README.md

 - ``npm run build``
 - ``npm run start``
 - Navigate to shell at http://localhost:5000
-- Navigate to standalone microfrontend at http://localhost:3000
+- Navigate to standalone microfrontends at http://localhost:3000 and http://localhost:3001

+To work on __shared-lib__ code you may want to run its build in watch mode, in a separate bash

+``npm run start:shared-lib``

 ## Disclaimer